Vehicle Investigative Services

 Generally used in accidents involving fatalities and/or personal injury, scene reconstruction can be an integral tool in establishing the circumstances of a particular event.

-A licensed engineer and certified technicians work together to provide a detailed, accurate investigation.- The crash site is thoroughly documented, when available.
+A licensed engineer and certified technicians work together to provide a detailed, accurate investigation.

 I.A.A.I.
 Certified Fire Investigator